portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 #### Harass Numbers

-Spam calls are the plague of all businesses, especially call centers,  PortSIP PBX provide three ways for anti the spam calls.
+Spam calls are the plague of all businesses, especially call centers,  PortSIP PBX provides two ways for anti spam calls.

 1. A global "**Number Blacklist**", it will rejected the call silently if the caller is in the number blacklist.
 You can find the details at section [12.2 Number Blacklist](#12.2 Number Blacklist).
 2. Harass Number.
 PortSIP PBX also provides the "**Harass Number**" features for anti the spam calls only of the Call queue.
-The harass number is defined  as two levels, if a caller is determined in the "**Level 1**",  the preset prompt file will be played to alert the caller, and if caller press **1** the call will be hang-up, press **2** the call will continue; if a caller is determined in the "**Level 2**",  the preset prompt file will be played to alert the caller, and the call will be hang-up after play finished.
+The harass number is defined  as two levels, if a caller is determined in the "**Level 1**",  the preset prompt file will be played to alert the caller, and if caller press **1** the call will be hang-up, press **2** the call will continue;
+3. If a caller is determined in the "**Level 2**",  the preset prompt file will be played to alert the caller, and the call will be hang-up after play finished.